kliment-olechnovic/voronota/expansion_js/README.md

  * "voronota-js-fast-iface-voromqa" - wrapper to a voronota-js program for the very fast computation of the inter-chain interface VoroMQA energy.
  * "voronota-js-fast-iface-cadscore" - wrapper to a voronota-js program for the very fast computation of the inter-chain interface CAD-score.
  * "voronota-js-fast-iface-cadscore-matrix" - wrapper to a voronota-js program for the very fast computation of the inter-chain interface CAD-score matrix.
+ * "voronota-js-fast-iface-contacts" - wrapper to a voronota-js program for the very fast computation of the inter-chain interface contact areas.
  * "voronota-js-fast-iface-data-graph" - wrapper to a voronota-js program for the computation of interface graphs used by the VoroIF-GNN method.
  * "voronota-js-voroif-gnn" - wrapper to a voronota-js program and GNN inference scripts that run the VoroIF-GNN method for scoring models of protein-protein complexes (developed for CASP15).
  * "voronota-js-ligand-cadscore" - wrapper to a voronota-js program for the computation of protein-ligand variation of CAD-score (developed to analyze protein-ligand models from CASP15).